mylar3/mylar3/README.md

 Mylar is an automated Comic Book (cbr/cbz) downloader program heavily-based on the Headphones template and logic (which is also based on Sick-Beard).

-Yes, it does work for the most part but it is the pure definition of an 'Alpha Release'.
+Yes, it does work, yes there are still bugs, and for that reson I still consider it the definition of an 'Alpha Release'.

+This application requires a version of the 2.7.x Python branch for the best results.
+3.x is not supported.

 To start it, type in 'python Mylar.py' from within the root of the mylar directory.
 Adding a --help option to the command will give a list of available options.